SimeonHristov99/Additional_Resources/Haskell Classes/Week_14_ 2 - Preparation for test 1 (part 3)/README.md

 Test case:

     hardestSubject [("John", "Maths", 5), ("Kennedy", "English", 2), ("Joe", "Programming", 4), ("Claudia", "Programming", 6), ("Sam", "Maths", 4), ("Jenn", "English", 2)] -> "English"

+# Task 8
+Deoxyribonucleic acid, DNA is the primary information storage molecule in biological systems.
+It is composed of four nucleic acid bases Guanine ('G'), Cytosine ('C'), Adenine ('A'), and Thymine ('T').

+Ribonucleic acid, RNA, is the primary messenger molecule in cells.
+RNA differs slightly from DNA - Thymine is replaced by another nucleic acid Uracil ('U').

+Create a function which translates a given DNA string into RNA.

+Test case:

+    dnaToRna "GCAT" -> "GCAU"

+# Task 9
+A snail crawls up a column.
+During the day it crawls up some distance.
+During the night it sleeps, so it slides down for some distance (less than it crawls up during the day).

+Your function accepts three arguments:
+ - The height of the column (meters);
+ - The distance that the snail crawls during the day (meters);
+ - The distance that the snail slides down during the night (meters).

+Calculate number of days the snail will need to reach the top of the column.

+Test cases:

+    snail 3 2 1 -> 2
+    snail 10 3 1 -> 5
+    snail 10 3 2 -> 8
+    snail 100 20 5 -> 7
+    snail 5 10 3 -> 1